surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Usage of Global Functions with parameters from Data Fields

-Global parametersProvides access to the user
+Global parameters Provides access to the user
 ## Usage of Global Parameters with reference from Data Field values

             welcome to Biplus